TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

   if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
 - `lighthouse-report`: file name of the full lighthouse report, stored in html format in the directory in which `if-run` is executed if `lighthouse` is set to true in the config

+## Error Handling

+- `WebpageImpact`validates its inputs with the zod library and will throw errors if the requirements on inputs are not met.

 # Further Info